LLNL/magpie/doc/README.phoenix.md

 0) If necessary, download your favorite version of Phoenix off of Apache and install it into a location where it's accessible on all cluster nodes.
-Usually this is on a NFS home directory.
+Usually, this is on an NFS home directory.

-   Make sure that the version of Phoenix you install is compatible with the version of Hbase you are using.
+   Make sure that the version of Phoenix you install is compatible with the version of HBase you are using.

    See below in 'Phoenix Patching' about patches that may be necessary for Phoenix depending on your environment and Phoenix version.

    In some cases, a re-compile of Phoenix may be necessary.
-For example, by default Phoenix 4.5.2 works against the .98, 1.0 and 1.1 versions of Hbase.
-You may need to recompile to use other version of Hbase.
+For example, by default Phoenix 4.5.2 works against the .98, 1.0 and 1.1 versions of HBase.
+You may need to recompile to use other version of HBase.

-   See 'Convenience Scripts' in README about misc/magpie-apache-download-and-setup.sh, which may make the downloading and patching easier.
+   See 'Convenience Scripts' in README.md about `misc/magpie-apache-download-and-setup.sh`, which may make the downloading and patching easier.

 1) Select an appropriate submission script for running your job.
-You can find them in the directory submission-scripts/, with Slurm Sbatch scripts using srun in script-sbatch-srun, Moab Msub+Slurm scripts using srun in script-msub-slurm-srun, Moab Msub+Torque scripts using pdsh in script-msub-torque-pdsh, and LSF scripts using mpirun in script-lsf-mpirun.
+You can find them in the directory `submission-scripts/`, with Slurm Sbatch scripts using srun in `script-sbatch-srun`, Moab Msub+Slurm scripts using srun in `script-msub-slurm-srun`, Moab Msub+Torque scripts using pdsh in `script-msub-torque-pdsh`, and LSF scripts using mpirun in `script-lsf-mpirun`.

-   You'll likely want to start with the base hbase with phoenix script (e.g. magpie.sbatch-srun-hbase-with-hdfs-with-phoenix) for your scheduler/resource manager.
-If you with to configure more, you can choose to start with the base script (e.g. magpie.sbatch-srun) which contains all configuration options.
+   You'll likely want to start with the base hbase with phoenix script (e.g. `magpie.sbatch-srun-hbase-with-hdfs-with-phoenix`) for your scheduler/resource manager.
+If you with to configure more, you can choose to start with the base script (e.g. `magpie.sbatch-srun`) which contains all configuration options.

 2) Setup your job essentials at the top of the submission script.
 As an example, the following are the essentials for running with Moab.

    #MSUB -l nodes : Set how many nodes you want in your job